KevinTheMix/CheatSheets/SQL.md

   * Temporary tables
     * `#Temp` = local (session) temporary table
     * `##Temp` = global temporary table
-    * 'Temp' but really stored physically within _TempDB_
+    * Called 'Temp' but really stored physically within _TempDB_
   * `@table` = table variable (e.g. `DECLARE @table AS TABLE (Id INT NOT NULL PRIMARY KEY)`)
     * These variables are dropped automatically (see <https://stackoverflow.com/a/5653535>)
   * See <https://stackoverflow.com/a/12190754>
 * Functions
-  * Table-valued Function = user-defined functoin that returns a table-type data
+  * Table-valued Function = user-defined function that returns a table-type data
 * Stored Procedure
   * Output parameter = parameter that can be populated via a SET or SELECT
     * `CREATE PROCEDURE (@Output bigint = {default_value_if_missing} OUTPUT) AS BEGIN SELECT @Output = ... / SET @Output = ...`
       * [Default value](https://stackoverflow.com/a/13376799) isn't initialization
     * `EXEC @Output = @Var OUTPUT`
-    * An output parameter is actually passed bi-directionally => we cannot simply test `IF @Output IS NULL` after the first `SELECT @Output = ..` assignation, because it might still hold a past value.
+    * An output parameter is actually passed bi-directionally => we cannot simply test `IF @Output IS NULL` after a `SELECT @Output = ..` assignation to determine if the assignation worked, because if it failed, the output parameter then still holds the value that it was provided as input.
 * `GO` = separates statments and immediately runs whatever precedes it when hit, and consider the subsequent lines as part of a new scope
   * Mandatory in some situations, e.g. placing the definition of a SP mid-file, whereas it has to be the only statement in a file (scope).
 * `;` = separate statements.
 Mandatory in CTE when they're not the first statement in the scope.
   * See <https://stackoverflow.com/questions/2853403/sql-server-update-group-by#comment82532249_6984780>
+* Ternary operator
+  * `CASE WHEN ..
+THEN ..
+ELSE ..
+END`
+  * `IIF(condition, then, else)`

 ## DDL